• Home

 Dr. Leonidas Lagrimas, Music Director

-Kristen Dominguez is honored to work with Dogged Utopia Productions as music director, working with her long-time friend, Mark Jones.
+Kristen is honored to work with Dogged Utopia Productions as music director, working with her long-time friend, Mark Jones.
 She served at music director for last Summer’s production of Xanadu.
 Over the past 20 years, she has served as accompanist and musical director for productions at ACT, Haywood Arts Regional Theatre, and Diana Wortham Theatre with Bioflyer Productions.
 Kristen serves as full-time Minister of Music and Creative Worship at Hominy Baptist Church in Candler.
 She and her husband David are parents to a young adult son and young adult daughter.
 Kristen holds a Bachelor’s degree in Human Development and Family Studies from UNC Greensboro.
 She also accompanies choral groups and musicals for schools in Buncombe and surrounding counties.

 John Crawley, Music Director

-John R. Crawley is an accomplished collaborative pianist known for his intuitive abilities and his innate musical style.
+John is an accomplished collaborative pianist known for his intuitive abilities and his innate musical style.
 A classically trained concert pianist, he has degrees in piano performance from the Eastman School of Music and Temple University.
-Mr. Crawley has performed extensively throughout the Eastern United States and Europe, b
+Mr. Crawley has performed extensively throughout the Eastern United States and Europe, both as a so

-John R. Crawley is an accomplished collaborative pianist known for his intuitive abilities and his innate musical style.
+John is an accomplished collaborative pianist known for his intuitive abilities and his innate musical style.
 A classically trained concert pianist, he has degrees in piano performance from the Eastman School of Music and Temple University.
 Mr. Crawley has performed extensively throughout the Eastern United States and Europe, both as a soloist and as a collaborative artist.

 He has appeared in concert at such noted venues as Carnegie Hall's Weill Recital Hall in New York; the Maurice Ravel Auditorium in Lyon, France; the Diana Wortham Theatre in the Wortham